bgvladedivac/LinuxKnowledge/02.Devices/info.md

 [root@client devil]# ls -l /dev/dm-0
 brw-rw----.
 1 root disk 253, 0 Nov  1 10:35 /dev/dm-0
 ```
+## Loop back device
+Loop device is a pseudo ("fake") device (actually just a file) that acts as a block-based device.

 ## Udev
 Udev is the device manager that creates/removes device nodes in the /dev directory dynamically.
 Runs in userspace and the user can change device names using **udev rules**.
 There is a special section for udev.